bogamie/bogamie.github.io/_posts/Computer Architecture/2024-09-04-computer-architecture-1.md

 ## b.
 Welcome to the PostPC Era

 &nbsp;&nbsp; **Personal mobile device(PMD)**[^6] is battery operated with wireless connectivity to the Internet, and, like PCs, users can download software("apps") to run on them.
-Unlike PCs, they no longer have a keyboard and mouse, and are more likely to rely on a touch-sensitibe screen or even speech input.
+Unlike PCs, they no longer have a keyboard and mouse, and are more likely to rely on a touch-sensitive screen or even speech input.
 Taday's PMD is a smart phone or a tablet computer, but tomorrow it may include electronic glasses.

 &nbsp;&nbsp; Taking over from the traditional server is **Cloud Computing**[^7], which relies upon giant datacenters that are known as Warehouse Scale Computers(WSCs).
 Companies like Amazon and Google build these WSCs and then let companies rent portions of them.
 Indeed, **Software as a Service(SaaS)**[^8] deployed via the cloud is revolutionizing the software industry just as PMDs and WSCs are revolutionizing the hardware industry.